eighty20results/e20r-sequences/README.md

 ###2.2
 * Fix: Complete load of select2 from CDN by removing local file(s).
 * Set version number and updated Readme files

+### 2.2.1
+* Enh: Clears list of notified posts for specific sequence ID (not all notices for the user id)
+* Version number bump